 Select OFF to manually operate the liftgate.
-See "Manual Liftgate" at the beginning of this section.

 Attempting to move the liftgate too quickly and with excessive force may result in damage to the vehicle.

 Operate the liftgate manually with a smooth motion and moderate speed.
 The system includes a feature which limits the manual closing speed to protect the components.